DSpace/RestContract/processes-endpoint.md

 ## Execution Deletion
 **DELETE /api/system/processes/<:process-id>**

 The will delete the process and associated files and output.
+Only processes with states of `SCHEDULED`, `COMPLETED` and `FAILED` can be deleted.

-Support for stopping a process can be included in a future version
+Support for stopping a process can be included in a future version.

+Status codes:
+* 201 Created - if the operation succeed
+* 404 Not found - if the processes doesn't exist
+* 422 Unprocessable Entity - If the process is running

 ### Script Invocation
 **POST /api/system/scripts/<:script-name>/processes**